nushell/nushell.github.io/book/configuration.md

 let-env FOO = 'BAR'
 ```

-_(Although $env.config is an environment varialbe, it is still defined by convention inside config.nu.)_
+_(Although $env.config is an environment variable, it is still defined by convention inside config.nu.)_

 These are some important variables to look at for Nushell-specific settings: